All Episodes

 I mean, I don't remember them, but I've seen the videos of them, sure.

-Because this tells you how non-journalistic the people at CNN are.
+I'm going to use CNN because this tells you how non-journalistic the people at CNN are.

-The headline from CNN with Mikhail Gorbachev dying yesterday is Mikhail Gorbachev, former Soviet president, who took down the Iron Curtain, dies.
+The headline from CNN with Mikhail Gorbachev dying yesterday is Mikhail Gorbachev, former Soviet president who took down the Iron Curtain, dies.

-Now, I might be on crack, and I haven't had a drug test in a while.
+Now, I might be on crack, and I haven't had a drug test in a while, but Mikhail Gorbachev didn't take down the Iron Curtain.

-We crumbled the iron curtain and the Berlin Wall because of the strength and the nationalism, the belief in America that we got from one Ronald Reagan.
+We crumbled the Iron Curtain and the Berlin Wall because of the strength and the nationalism, the belief in America that we got from one Ronald Reagan.

 Mikhail Gorbachev, the last leader of the former Soviet Union from 1985 until 1991, has died at the age of 91.